bomberjam-2019/bomberjam-starters/javascript/README.md

 The error when that happens looks like ``FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory``
 However, you can increase this limit, like so:
 ``node --max-old-space-size=4096 train.js``

+## Prop tips
+You can expect pretty good results after 20-30 minutes of training.
+If you do not start to see a good behaviour after that much training, do not try to train it longer.
+Focus on changing your network or your input data.
+You are multiple people in your team, use your CPUs wisely!
+Look at your games!
+It is not because you have high accuracy or score that your bot performs well.
+Use the scripts.
+I won't tell you how to use them, but I can tell you they are very useful.
+Plug your laptops, you'll need the juice.